-It might sound cliché, but the underlying reality of most employees leaving the company is poor remuneration and package.
-When an employee is underestimated and paid wages way below their expectation – it can create a rift in their work.
+It sound cliché, but the underlying reality of most employees leaving the company is poor remuneration and package.
+When a talent is underestimated and paid wages way below their expectation – it can create a rift with their work.
 Every individual seeks growth both professionally and personally.
-Lack of increment and poor pay can not only drive away employees but can also demotivate existing employees.
+Lack of increment and poor pay can not only drive away employees but can also demotivate current employees.

 Although most employees in an organisation are motivated by money but some look for growth in terms of career and responsibilities.
 Employees seek regular promotions and credits for the projects they have done.
 Mundane activities can hamper employee interest thereby leading them to leave the organisation.

 Employees should be recognised for their efforts and talent mobility policies such as succession planning and lateral transfer must be implemented in every company.